Healsens

 The relation between carotid intima-media thickness and diseases

 Interestingly, some studies1 have shown that cIMT is strongly and linearly related to age.
 Up to 25 years, the thickness is not higher than 0.6 mm.
 But by the age of 45 years, the CMM is on average higher than 0.8 mm.
-Some other studies2 have also indicated that CAIMT <0.8 mm is associated with normal healthy individuals, and value of CAIMT at or above 1 mm is associated with atherosclerosis and a significantly increased cardiovascular disease risk in any age group.
+Some other studies2 have also indicated that researchers have noted correlations between artery wall measurements, age, and general heart health markers.

 Moreover, the CMM thickness is also associated with insulin resistance4 in healthy individuals, gallstone disease5, the risk of progression of mild cognitive impairment and even Alzheimer’s disease6.